camerongardner/Asset-Inventory/README.md

 - **Error Handling**: Along with this project specific attention has been implemented to ensure user actions do not negatively affect the data being stored and manipulated in the database.

 ## Video Demonstration
-A full demonstration of the system can be viewed [here](https://studio.youtube.com/video/-kzoPFdEQHY/edit).
+A demonstration of the application can be viewed [here](https://www.youtube.com/watch?v=-kzoPFdEQHY).

 ## Contribution